Getting to Know Your Neighborhood: Fenway-Kenmore

 486 Commonwealth Ave.

 Nuggets has been supplying BU students with music since 1978.
-With more than 10,000 records, including rare and out-of-print titles, this repository of pop culture sells several decades’ worth of tunes, posters, and old copies of rock magazines, as well as videos and DVDs.
+With over 10,000 records, including rare and out-of-print titles, this repository of pop culture sells several decades’ worth of tunes, posters, and old copies of rock magazines, as well as videos, cassettes, and DVDs.
 Check out the store’s extensive collection of local music, and browse its online collection here.
 Short on cash?
 No worries.
 Customers can buy, sell, and trade.
+Note: Nuggets is usually closed on Mondays, unless there’s a Red Sox game.

 500 Commonwealth Ave.